TwiN/gatus/README.md

 ## Docker

-Building the Docker image is done as following:
+Building the Docker image is done as follows:

 ```
 docker build . -t gatus